pboyadjian/congestion-tax-calculator/README.md

 ### Step 2: Build the Application

-Ensure that you are in the root directory of the project:
+Ensure that you are in the root directory of the project.
+Build the application to ensure that all dependencies are resolved and code is compiled:

 ```bash
 ./mvnw clean compile